aidentsen/6561/README.md

 - Merges etc are staggered with a sleep function so you can see them happen

 ## Potential additional GitHub Pages features
-- Option to reset game from the webpage without
+- Option to reset game from the webpage without reloading the webpage
 - Popup window saying game over
 - Mobile functionality (due to the event listener working with keypresses, it isn't currently playable on mobile)
 - The option to export score and game progress as a JSON file for later (perhaps implemented with hashing to make cheating a tiny bit less trivial)